philippart-s/jarvis/script.md

 ## Thank you

 I'm very proud to be here.
-Thank you for coming to this session, and thank you to the organizers for having me.
+Thank you for coming to this session, and thank you to the organizers for selecting my conference.

 ## Me